containerbuildsystem/cachito/README.md

 a web server that supplies the `REMOTE_USER` environment variable when the user is properly authenticated.
 A common deployment option is using httpd (Apache web server) with the `mod_auth_gssapi` module.

+## Package Managers

+#### npm

+The npm package manager works by parsing the `npm-shrinkwrap.json` or `package-lock.json` file present in the source repository to determine what dependencies are required to build the application.

+Cachito then creates an npm registry in an instance of Nexus it manages that contains just the dependencies discovered in the lock file.
+The registry is locked down so that no other dependencies can be added.
+The connection information is stored in an [.npmrc](https://docs.npmjs.com/configuring-npm/npmrc.html) file accessible at the `/api/v1/requests/<id>/configuration-files` API endpoint.

+Cachito will produce a bundle that is downloadable at `/api/v1/requests/<id>/download`.
+This bundle will contain the application source code in the `app` directory and individual tarballs of all the dependencies in the `deps/npm` directory.
+These tarballs are not meant to be used to build the application.
+They are there for convenience so that the dependency sources can be published alongside your application sources.
+In addition, they can be used to populate a local npm registry in the event that the application needs to be built without Cachito and the Nexus instance it manages.

+This package manager does not currently support dependencies not from the npm registry.
+This will come at a later date.